 The merger renewed historic ties between the two agencies.
 Two of Stepping Stones’ three founders were connected with United Cerebral Palsy – Peggy Geier was a UCP volunteer and mother of a child with cerebral palsy and Mary T. Schloss was a UCP professional.
 In the 1960s they helped lead activity programs in local parks, serving children with cerebral palsy.
 Geier and her longtime friend, Minor LeBlond, decided to create a permanent summer camp program that could serve children with all kinds of disabilities.
 That dream became Stepping Stones in 1963, with Mary Schloss working with Geier and LeBlond to design the program and build early support.

 In 2016, the agency expanded again with the addition of a Monfort Heights on the West Side of Greater Cincinnati.

-Today, Stepping Stones is a United Way partner agency providing year-round services for children, teens and adults with a wide range of disabilities including Autism Spectrum Disorders, cerebral palsy, Down syndrome, intellectual disabilities, seizure disorders and other physical disabilities.
+Today, Stepping Stones provides year-round services for children, teens and adults with a wide range of disabilities including Autism Spectrum Disorders, cerebral palsy, Down syndrome, intellectual disabilities, seizure disorders and other physical disabilities.
 We offer programs for ages 5 through 64.